UBC-MDS/seating_pref/proposal.md

 ### Potential confounds

-Gender has been directly linked to both student seating, and competitiveness.
+Gender has been directly linked to both student seating (Shernoff, et al., 2017), and competitiveness (Buser, Niederle, & Oosterbeek, 2012).
 For this reason, the survey will also collect _gender_ using the following question:

 **Q4**: What gender do you identify with?